top of page

 Research

 In metaphysics and action theory, my research has focused on two themes: reductionism about agency and the metaphysics of abilities.
 How do agents relate to their agentive abilities?
-And how do these abilities themselves relate to dispositions, causation, and counterfactuals?
+And how do these abilities themselves relate to possibilities, dispositions, causation, and counterfactuals?
 I am especially concerned with how these issues pertain to the free will debate.

-My research in ethics and moral psychology focuses on the ethics of praise and blame, whether the aptness of certain moral emotions requires free will, and how emotions can shape our moral agency.
+My research in ethics and moral psychology focuses on the ethics of praise and blame, whether the aptness of certain moral emotions requires free will, and how emotions shape our agency.
 I have written about disgust, moral elevation, anger, gratitude, and fear.

 My work often connects with or directly addresses issues in the philosophy of mind, philosophy of religion, and social philosophy, e.g., what's the relationship between an agent and her mind?
 Can I appropriately blame God?
 How do our blaming practices interact with moral and political disagreement?